MaxFre/Tjurskalle/README.md

 # Tjurskalle
-Small android app that connect to a server and gets/posts data
+Small android app that connects to a server and gets/posts data